yatish27/txts/slides/talk1.md

 - First is the Login Screen of the StackConnect Plugin.
 - Second is the Notification Screen of the plugin.
 - Third is the Editing Screen of the plugin.
+- Click on the Screens for larger view.

 # //Can add some equation related slide